benkeks/equivalence-fiddle/README.md

 # Linear-Time–Branching-Time Spectroscope

-The “Linear-time–Branching-time Spectroscope” is a web app to find all preorders, equivalences and inequivalences from the (strong) linear-time–branching-time spectrum for small processes as described in [Bisping, Jansen, Nestmann, LMCS 2022](https://doi.org/10.46298/lmcs-18(3:19)2022).
+The “Linear-time–Branching-time Spectroscope” is a web app to find all preorders, equivalences and inequivalences from the linear-time–branching-time spectrum for small processes as described in [Bisping, CAV 2023](https://doi.org/10.1007/978-3-031-37706-8_5) and [Bisping & Jansen, EXPRESS/SOS 2024](https://doi.org/10.4204/EPTCS.412.6).

 It runs online on https://equiv.io/ .

 ![](doc/usage-illustration.gif)

-Just input CCS-style processes, give the two processes you want to compare with `@compare P1, P2` and click on the gutter next to the compare-statement!
+Just input CCS-style processes, give the two processes you want to compare with `@compare P1, P2` and click on the gutter next to the `compare`-statement!

-To explore possible minimizations of the system, write `@minimize` and click on the gutter!

 It's also possible to enter processes with internal behavior, either by `tau.P` actions or due to communication, `(a.0 | a!0) \ {a}`.
 To compare with respect to the weak spectrum, use `@compareSilent P1, P2`.

 ## How to build

-The project can be built using [`sbt`](https://www.scala-sbt.org/download/) on Java 17 by.
+The project can be built using [`sbt`](https://www.scala-sbt.org/download/) on Java 17 by:

 ```
 sbt webStage